At the heart of the American experiment is the discussion of citizenship, a principal legacy of the political ideals of the American Revolution.

 In Judaism, students are encouraged to study the debates and conversations between sages, even when consensus is found, in order “to teach the generations that one should not be insistent in his/her opinions, for the fathers of the world were not insistent in their opinions.”
 (Mishnah Eduyyot 1).

 At Civic Spirit, we strongly agree with the merits of studying dialogue as a way to illuminate the range of opinions on a particular topic and to cultivate empathy and respect.
-As such, We have curated an interactive series of key debates that we believe define the history of civic education.
+As such, we have curated an interactive series of key debates that we believe define the history of civic education.
 By focusing on a pivotal figure or momentous event, we hope to elucidate the complex political, social, and moral questions that have been perennial in American history.
 Each debate will present an introductory narrative as well as discussion questions and primary sources to enable teachers and students to find references and develop their own positions within these opposing schools of thought.

 There are no clear definitions or solutions.
 Our hope is to encourage respectful disagreement as a vehicle for dialogue and a shared sense of civic tradition.

-Read below for our first two debates.
+Read below for our first three debates.